bichanna/SongsILike/README.md

 # SongsILike
-My favorite songs
+This repo contains a list of my favorite songs.

-I just wanted to share my favorite songs.
+I just wanted to share them.

-Some of them are really old.
+Some of them are quite old.

 [Songs](https://github.com/bichanna/SongsILike/blob/master/songs.md)